input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ```

-<a id="org559729d"></a>
+<a id="org3699c16"></a>

 ## 5.2 Create stake pool JSON file

-In order to register with the Cardano Foundation we need to create a json file with the following fields:
+To register with the Cardano Foundation we need to create a json file with the following fields:

 -   **owner:** public key of the stake pool operator.
 Created on step [3.1](#create-an-account-address-using-the-script) of this guide.
 -   **name:** name your stake pool